SushyDev/vapor-store/README.md

 - Unoptimized
 - Generating games list can break so you'll have to re-do it

+If you're having any other issues / bugs join our [Discord](https://discord.gg/ZjDTpmf) to report a bug and get support

 ### Support my work

  - [Donate](https://ko-fi.com/sushy)